benpsk/laravel-practical-test/README.md

 To enable email notifications, it is necessary to configure a queue for the associated events to function properly.

+- In this sample project, instead of using the Laravel eloquent resources, I've built the custom API format.

 ## Api Documentation